hobbit19/realtek-universal-audio-driver/README.md

 		> Setup Program (Setup Program) *Optional (if you want Setup Program to install UAD)

-		> ThirtyParty (Required if your OEM PC have preinstall Realtek UAD with installed audio enhacers e.g. Sound Blaster Cinema 5)
+		> ThirtyParty (Required if your OEM PC have preinstall Realtek UAD with installed audio enhancer(s) e.g. Sound Blaster Cinema 5)

 2. Type Vender ID Device ID | SubVender ID | SubSystem ID, click "Check".
 If HardWare ID is not found, using Universal Audio Driver Inf Editor is not supported.